PhysicsRemotelab/documentation/software.md

 ## Software to download

-List of necessary software to be installed locally, tutorials can be found on software homepages.
+List of recommended software to be installed locally, tutorials can be found on software homepages.
 - [Git](https://git-scm.com/)
 - [Node.js v14](https://nodejs.org/en/) (v16 not supported)
 - [Python 3](https://www.python.org/)